idoavrah/terraform-tui/README.md

 ### version 0.7

 - [x] Added a search option (press `/` to search)
-- [x] New styl∏ing for selected resources
+- [x] New styling for selected resources

 ### version 0.6